UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 A complete plan should include the locations of your utility shutoff valves (gas, water, electric), defined escape routes for every room, designated family meeting spots, a communication strategy, and a stocked emergency supply kit.

-How often should we practice our family emergency plan?
+How often should a family practice their home safety plan?

 We recommend practicing your plan at least twice a year.
 Tying these drills to memorable dates, such as the start of the school year or when you change your clocks for Daylight Saving Time, helps ensure it becomes a regular habit.